 The Chair thanked Mr Goldsworthy for his report.
 The remaining projects of the former CBC SC1 are now to be taken over by the CBC Secretariat.

-Report from Goal 2
+Report from Goal 2 Liaison

 Ms Mary Mohiyuddin (SAI USA and Goal Liaison) paid homage to the former CBC Chair, SAI Morocco, and also thanked the present Chair and Vice Chair for the progress made since taking over the Committee in November 2013.
 Ms Mohiyuddin recognized the outstanding work of the SC2 and SC3 and felt that the advocacy and facilitation of the CBC Value Proposition was worthy and commendable.
 She commented that the CBC must be seen to be building bridges in communication across global SAIs and regions and that the resolution of the meeting should be from a collective representing the CBC perspective.
 Ms Mohiyuddin remarked that the ice-breaker “collaboration with the regions” links pleasantly with the INTOSAI motto of “mutual experience benefits us all”.
 The short period of the meeting forces delegates to think out of the box, to be innovative, flexible and responsive to the needs of the CBC stakeholders.
 She commended the CBC Leadership for reaching out to all Goal Chairs of INTOSAI to help each other to build capacities in the respective SAIs and within the INTOSAI community and called for the role of the Goal Liaisons with INTOSAI to be elevated.